nmstreethran/notebook/ruby-notes.md

 ### Fixing dependency errors

-The following dependency errors can occur if gems are installed using `sudo`:
+The following dependency errors can occur (for example, with `eventmachine`):

 ```text
 An error occurred while installing eventmachine (1.2.7), and Bundler cannot continue.